What Is a Service Charge at a Restaurant? Everything Diners & Owners Need to Know

 How NOVA Helps Restaurants Manage Service Fees Transparently

-For restaurant owners asking, “What is a service charge at a restaurant, and how do I manage it without confusing my guests?”—NOVA makes the answer simple.
-As a modern, AI-native, all-in-one restaurant management platform, NOVA helps operators handle service fees in a way that’s consistent, transparent, and fair.
+For restaurant owners asking, “What is a service charge at a restaurant, and how do I manage it without confusing my guests?”
+NOVA makes the answer simple.
+As a modern, AI-native, all-in-one restaurant management platform, NOVA helps operators manage service fees consistently, transparently, and fairly.
 Instead of leaving staff guessing or guests questioning unexpected line items, NOVA ensures service charges are applied, split, and displayed with total clarity.

 Automatic Application Rules